North American Veterinary Licensing Examination (NAVLE®)

 When are students eligible to take the NAVLE?

-To be eligible to apply for the NAVLE, the NBVME requires that veterinary students must have an expected graduation date no later than 10 months from the last date of the applicable testing window.
+To be eligible to apply for the NAVLE, the ICVA/NBVME requires that veterinary students must have an expected graduation date no later than 10 months from the last date of the applicable testing window.
 Some state licensing boards have other requirements.

 Who may take the NAVLE?

 In order to take the NAVLE, candidates must be approved to do so by a licensing board in the United States or Canada.
 Generally, this means that candidates must be senior students at or graduates of AVMA-accredited schools or colleges of veterinary medicine, or candidates enrolled in or who hold certificates issued by the Educational Commission for Foreign Veterinary Graduates (ECFVG) program or the Program for the Assessment of Veterinary Education Equivalence (PAVE).
 ECFVG and PAVE candidates must have passed the step 3 examination of their respective program before the application deadline to be eligible for the NAVLE.
 In the United States, candidates apply through a state or territorial licensing board.
 In Canada, NAVLE applications are submitted through the National Examining Board in Ottawa.

-Licensing boards forward lists of eligible candidates to the NBVME office.
-The NBVME sends a master list of approved candidates to its testing coordinator, the National Board of Medical Examiners, where Scheduling and Admission Permits are generated and posted to an on-line server for access by candidates.
-The NBVME e-mails each approved candidate instructions on accessing and downloading their Scheduling and Admission Permit approximately 45 days prior to the opening of the testing window.
-The candidate prints their Scheduling and Admission Permit for use in making an appointment at a testing center, and for entrance into the examination.
+Licensing boards forward lists of eligible candidates to the our office.
+We will send a master list of approved candidates to its testing coordinator, the National Board of Medical Examiners, where Scheduling and Admission Permits are generated and posted to an on-line server for access by candidates.
+We will then e-mail each approved candidate instructions on accessing and downloading their Scheduling and Admission Permit approximately 45 days prior to the opening of the testing window.
+The candidate prints or accesses their Scheduling and Admission Permit online for use in making an appointment at a testing center, and for entrance into the examination.
+The candidate must either print and take their NAVLE Schedule and Addmission Permit, or present it electronically (e.g. via smartphone) to the Prometric Testing Center on their test administration day.

 How many times can I take the NAVLE?